 Mediating bad faith missteps in grassroots movements

-The OMN project is building from the grassroots up because we can’t rely on the “progressive” top-down crowd to do anything meaningful.
+The OMN project is on e path of building from the grassroots because we can’t rely on the “progressive” top-down crowd to do anything meaningful.
 We need to tell our own stories before we get drowned in their bad narratives.
 Making the #4opens process simple and clear for outreach is mediation as a core practice (not just a reaction).
 Turn bad energy into compost, rather than letting it poison the roots we grow from.
 Keep the focus on real democratic structures, without them, it’s just mess and bad chaos.

 This isn’t easy, but it’s the work that needs to be done.
 Ideas?

-Discover more from Hamish Campbell
+Discover more from #OMN (Open Media Network)

 Subscribe to get the latest posts sent to your email.